-Tickets for future games are available for sale at the Advance Ticket Sales Windows located inside Nationals Park, behind Section 103.
+Tickets for future games are available for purchase at the Advance Ticket Sales Windows located inside Nationals Park, behind Section 103.
 The Advance Ticket Sales Windows close at the beginning of the seventh-inning stretch.

-Cameras And Video Equipment
+Cameras and Video Equipment

 Cherry Blossom Trees

-Child ID Bands
+Child Identification Bands

-Coolers And Hard-Sided Containers
+Coolers and Hard-Sided Containers